Samsinite/ibm-speech-to-text-game-nodejs/article.md

     };
   };
   ```
-  The above code is similar to before, but the main changes have exposed a callback on the view context called `toggleRecordSpeechCommand` that toggles the microphone, and submits speech-to-text results to the Alchemy API using the previously exposed `alchemyProxy` object.
-When relations have been successfully processed by Alchemy API, they are then set onto the view context as the `relations` attribute.
+  The above code is similar to before, but the button event was removed and replaced by a callback that is assigned to the view context via an attribute named `toggleRecordSpeechCommand`.
+The `toggleRecordSpeechCommand` function toggles the microphone and submits speech-to-text results to the Alchemy API using the previously exposed `alchemyProxy` object.
+After relations have been successfully processed by Alchemy API, they are then shared with other views through the `relations` attribute on the view context.

-  Now, lets update the game to handle space button presses and associate assigned view context relations with commands.
-Open `src/views/game.js` again and at the beginning of the file, lets add code that describes what our subjects and actions will look like, a function for detecting direction in the text, and a method for parsing relations for a command:
+  Now, lets update the game to handle space button presses and associate resolved relations with commands.
+Open `src/views/game.js` again and at the beginning of the file, add the code below that describes what the subjects and actions will look like, a function for detecting direction in the text, and a method for parsing relations for a command:
   ```js
   var LEFT_COMMAND = 'left';
   var RIGHT_COMMAND = 'right';